-Fortunately, there are products like Nitromors All-Purpose Paint and Varnish Remover that makes it easy and less time consuming.
+Fortunately, there are products like Nitromors All-Purpose Paint and Varnish Remover that make it easy and less time-consuming.

 Should you really try this paint and varnish remover and does it really work that great?